Rxfa/weather-app/README.md

    npm install
    ```

-4. Enter your API with [django-rest-framework-api-key](https://florimondmanca.github.io/djangorestframework-api-key/)
+4. Store the API key as an environment variable

 <p align="right">(<a href="#readme-top">back to top</a>)</p>